AJMCoder/Project-4/README.md

 ### Current Bugs:
 - When trying to add a comment form, the body field is not being displayed for logged in users to comment on events with.
-- Navbar links don't correctly navigate users to the associated pages.
-- Contact form is no longer synced to the website.
-It needs to be reconnected once a new page is created for it.

 ## Technologies Used
 ### Frameworks, Libraries and Programs